Olaf Schaftenaar: National team career

 Schaftenaar played for the Netherlands' Under-18 and Under-20 teams.
 He later made his debut for the Netherlands senior team, first appearing for his country on 6 July 2017 against Bulgaria.
 He was on the 12-man roster for EuroBasket 2022.

 Personal life

-Olaf is the son of Philip, who played professional basketball in the Eredivisie, and the younger brother of Oregon State alum and professional player Roeland Schaftenaar.
+Olaf is the son of Philip, who played professional basketball in the Eredivisie, and the younger brother of Oregon State alumni and professional player Roeland Schaftenaar.